Is It Bad to Ask Too Many Questions at Work?

 How do I know if I should figure something out myself first?

 A useful test: if you could reasonably find the answer within 10-15 minutes through available resources (documentation, past emails, company wiki, previous similar projects), try that first.
-If you’ve genuinely attempted to solve it and you’re still stuck, or if incorrect assumptions could cause problems, then asking becomes the more efficient choice.
+If you’ve attempted to solve it and you’re still stuck, or if incorrect assumptions could cause problems, then asking becomes the more efficient choice.
 Trust your judgment on what “reasonable effort” means in your specific role and experience level.

 What’s the difference between asking questions and seeking validation?